shalomnaim1/OSE-pre-install/README.md

 The inventory file that used for the OpenShift installation is the same inventory here

 ## Usage
+This playbook have to run from the master node.

 Few parameters have to be provided when running this playbook:
 * Subscription credentials